INASIC/ai-methods-for-mental-health-monitoring/posters_and_demos.md

 # Poster Sessions and Demos

-Welcome to the Poster Sessions and Demos page for our event.
-Here, we provide details on the innovative work our participants will showcase.
 We have two main sessions, one in the morning and another in the afternoon, each featuring in-person and online presentations.

 ## Morning Poster Session (11:20 - 12:20)